duraspace/bagit-support/README.md

 * [meta archive](src/main/resources/profiles/metaarchive.json)
 * [perseids](src/main/resources/profiles/perseids.json)

-When creating a BagProfile, if no profile is specified the Beyond the Repository profile will be used.

 Because these profiles are built in, we do our best to keep them up to date, but they may occasionally need to be updated.